sonata-nfv/son-emu/README.md

 ### Building

-Son-emu is entirely written in Python and does not require a special build process.
-Please check the [Installation](https://github.com/sonata-nfv/son-emu#installation) section for more details about the installation of son-emu.
+The emulation platform is entirely written in Python and does not require a special build process.
+Please check the [Installation](https://github.com/sonata-nfv/son-emu#installation) section for more details about the installation of the emulator.

 ### Dependencies

-Son-emu requires the latest version of [Containernet](https://containernet.github.io) to be installed on the system.
+The emulation platform requires the latest version of [Containernet](https://containernet.github.io) to be installed on the system.

-Despite of this son-emu has the following dependencies:
+Despite of this, the emulation platform has the following dependencies:

 * [argparse](https://pypi.python.org/pypi/argparse) >= 1.4.0 (Python software foundation License)
 * [docker-py](https://pypi.python.org/pypi/docker-py) == 1.7.1(Apache 2.0)